-- Board of Regents approved policies and procedures for communication and a participatory governance structure across the six campus sites. - Standing committees, Management Team, and Cabinet meet regularly to promote sustained, substantive, and collegial dialogue on student achievement. - Budget development provides an avenue for discussions on institutional effectiveness, refinement of institutional priorities, and institutional learning outcomes.
-These discussions guide resource allocation at program, office, and campus levels.
+- Board of Regents approved policies and procedures for communication and a participatory governance structure across the six campus sites. - Standing committees, Management Team, and Cabinet meet regularly to promote sustained, substantive, and collegial dialogue on student achievement. - Budget development provides an avenue for discussions on institutional effectiveness, refinement of institutional priorities, and institutional learning outcomes that guide resource allocation at program, office, and campus levels.

-In addition, dialogues addressing student success, equity, and institutional effectiveness are driven by data regarding student outcomes and equity of services provided to and experienced by students.

-Also, since the start of the pandemic, communication effectiveness has increased because of the college's implementation of Zoom for all standing committee meetings and monthly all-campus meetings.
-All-campus meetings focus on specific topics such as hearings for a possible tuition increase, possible mandatory vaccines, and results of an employee engagement survey.
+In addition, dialogues addressing student success, equity and institutional effectiveness are driven by data regarding student outcomes, equity of services provided to and experienced by students.
+For example, one positive effect of the pandemic has been the college's implementation and utilization of Zoom meetings to increase effectiveness of communication.
+All standing committees use this platform to conduct meetings rather than just a conference call.
+The college now uses Zoom to conduct monthly all campus meetings.
+These meetings are focused on specific topics such as hearings for a possible tuition increase, possible mandatory vaccines, and results of an employ engagement survey.
 All campus meeting attendance (I.B.22) has reached one hundred fifty-seven sign-ins and some campuses have group sign-ins.

-The college conducted an Employee Engagement Survey in fall 2021 that yielded an employee Net Promoter Core (eNPS) score.
-Any score of +10 or higher is considered good.
+The college conducted an Employee Engagement Survey fall 2021.
+The survey results in what is called an employee Net Promoter Core (eNPS).
+Any score of +10 or higher is considered a good score.
 The college eNPS was 43, and one of the areas identified as needing the most improvement was communication.
 A working group prepared improvement plans for communication at the collegewide level and specific plans for each campus and the Cooperative Research and Extension team.
 The survey results and improvement plans (I.B.23) were presented at the January 2022 all campus meeting.